 - Anyone can choose the inside and outside lock-ring colors

-Buying guide to choosing best mountain bike grips for big hands
+Buying guide to choosing the best mountain bike grips for big hands

 Grips need to be one of your most personal parts of bike riding.
 A simple slide or slip from handlebars can occur in unexpected accidents.
 Every rider has a different taste in picking mountain bike grips.
 So do you.

 Before buying a mountain bike you have to keep some measurements in mind to get the perfect one for a long-lasting drive.
 Let’s check them.